oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

       m_cornellBoxVertices.size());
 ```

-Next, we setup an index buffer for for the Geometry defining Quads.
+Next, we setup an index buffer for the Geometry defining Quads.

 ```
   /* set quads */